Witness Dinosaur Encounters Saturdays and Sundays in the North American Mammal Hall, Level 2.

 What does it take to be a dinosaur?
 Meet our Performing Artist Staff.
 Learn More

 Move, think and behave like an animal in our interactive giant puppet shows.
 Learn more >

 Module - Hop, Slither and Stalk

-NHM's Dinosaur Encounters and the Page Museum's Ice Age Encounters are performance-based educational programs that let visitors get up-close and personal with realistic, life-size animals from the Prehistoric and Ice Ages.
+NHMLA's Dinosaur Encounters and the Page Museum's Ice Age Encounters are performance-based educational programs that let visitors get up-close and personal with realistic, life-size animals from the Prehistoric and Ice Ages.

 In 2008, we commissioned a team of paleontologists, engineers, artists, and puppeteers to bring extinct animals to life.

 Operating our large-scale puppets is a form of stunt work, called 'full suit' performing.

 Here’s a fantastic description of how the puppets work by our very own puppeteer, Michael Serwich, in a letter he wrote to a young fan: